Operationally Shaped, Strategically Demanded

 Five questions that create clarity

-The following diagnostic is not directed at individuals — it is directed at leadership teams as a system.
+The following diagnostic is not aimed at individuals – it is aimed at leadership bodies as a system.
 The questions are uncomfortable.
 That is intentional.

-1. Thinking about your last strategy retreat or planning session: what did the leadership team decide collectively — and what did an external consultancy decide?
+1. Thinking about your last strategy retreat or board session: what did the body decide together – and what did an external consultancy decide?

-Many leadership teams confuse «we have a strategy» with «we commissioned a strategy».
+Many leadership bodies confuse "we have a strategy" with "we have ordered a strategy."
 This is not a criticism.
-It is a structural problem — with direct consequences for execution.
+It is a structural problem – with direct consequences for implementation.

-3. When did your leadership team last give something up — deliberately, in favour of something else?
+2. When did your body last give something up – consciously, in favour of something else?

 Strategy is prioritisation through sacrifice.
-Organisations that pursue everything simultaneously do not have a strategy — they have a list.
-The capacity for deliberate sacrifice is the most precise indicator of a team's strategic maturity.
+Organisations that pursue everything simultaneously have no strategy – they have a list.
+The capacity for sacrifice is the most precise indicator of a body's strategic maturity.

-4. How would you know if your organisation was strategically off course — and how long would it take for that signal to reach you?
+3. How would you recognise that your company is strategically off course – and how long would it take for that signal to reach you?

 Operational systems are optimised for efficiency feedback.
 They measure what happened yesterday.
 Strategic risks emerge slowly, peripherally – and are structurally invisible in operational reporting.

-5. What are the three most important things your organisation must do differently in five years' time — and what does that change concretely about what you do next week?
+4. What are the three most important things your company must do differently in five years than it does today – and what does that change concretely about what you do next week?

-If no answer follows this question, the missing element is not knowledge.
-It is the bridge between future direction and present action.
+If no answer follows, the missing element is not knowledge.
+It is the bridge between future vision and present action.
 Without that bridge, every strategy document is decoration.

 Comments